Sunday, December 16, 2007

 (repeat Chorus)

-Wow, it's kind of cold outside!
+Wow, it's cold outside!
 Everyone come on in, dinner is just about ready.

 KNOCK KNOCK

-Oh, my who could be at the door?
-Well, hello there, it's an old lady and she's got a pie...
+Someone's at the door, who could it be?
+Well, hello there, it's a little old lady and she's got a pie...

 I Know an Old Lady Who Swallowed a Pie by Alison Jackson